chrisbateman/impetus/README.md

 ### Browser Support ###
 Chrome, Firefox, Safari, Opera, IE 9+, iOS, Android.
-Support for IE 8 can be achieved by adding a polyfill for addEventListener.
+Support for IE 8 can be achieved by adding a polyfill for `addEventListener`.